Skip to content

 • Experience assessing whether a situation is ready for a collaborative approach.

-Upon the successful completion of the course - which includes participating in all sessions, completing all pre-work assignments, completing a situation assessment project, and demonstrating sufficient mastery of the concepts - participants will receive a certificate of completion.
-They also have the opportunity to join the Collaborative Leadership Network, which provides opportunities for continued education, coaching, and peer-to-peer support.
+Graduates of the CCC have the opportunity to join the Collaborative Leadership Network, which provides opportunities for continued education, coaching, and peer-to-peer support.

-Please note that federal agency employees are welcome in the CCC and are encouraged to apply for this course.
-We may also offer a separate cohort of the course specifically for federal agency employees (the Federal Collaboration Certificate Course, or FCCC).
-If you are a federal agency employee and are interested in the FCCC, contact emily.crockett@law.utah.edu.
+Please note that federal agency employees working on Western natural resource and public policy issues are welcome in the CCC and are encouraged to apply for this course.
+We also offer a similar but separate course specifically for federal agency employees (the Federal Collaboration Certificate Course, or FCCC).
+The FCCC offers additional learning support and has different course dates and a different application deadline than the CCC.

 Introduction to collaboration and key concepts